artsy/artsy.github.io/_posts/2021-09-07-what-javascript-tests-could-learn-from-rspec.md

 If you're new to Ruby, the only line that doesn't translate almost directly to a similar JavaScript expression is the `let` statement.

-The `let` statement in RSpec creates a thing named `counter`, which is evaluated to a new instance of the `Counter` class.
+The `let` statement in RSpec [creates a method with a specified name, which lazily evaluates to the result of a block][rspec-let].
+In this case, we get a method named `counter`, which is evaluated to a new instance of the `Counter` class.
 There are a few important things to note about `let` blocks:

-1. They're evaluated lazily, so that thing doesn't actually get created until I reference it.
+1. They're evaluated lazily (by default).
+That `counter` doesn't actually get created until I reference it.
-2. They're memoized, so wherever I reference `counter` within that `describe "counter"` block, I'm getting the same instance.
+2. They're memoized.
+Wherever I reference `counter` within that `describe "counter"` block, I'm getting the same instance.
 It's initialized to whatever I return inside the `let` block.
 3. I can override a `let` block deeper inside the tree of tests, by declaring another `let(:counter)` later.
 When I do this, the closest `let` block in the tree for that thing is the one that gets used.